 For more on post-bankruptcy tax issues, see my post on discharging taxes.
 If you are unsure how to handle a 1099C or 1099A form, speak to an experienced CPA who understands that discharged debts are not taxable (not all do), or call your attorney.

-Set up a savings plan.
 In other words, pay yourself first.
-Even if it is only a few dollars per pay period, try to put aside a little for emergencies (as well as fun things, like vacations) as soon as you are able.
+Even if it is only a few dollars per pay period, try to put aside a little for emergencies (as well as fun things like vacations) as soon as you are able.
 For many people who have been out of work or are otherwise financially devastated, it can be hard to imagine being able to save again.
 Still, a small amount can add up over the long run.

 Ideally, you should eventually save six months of living expenses.
 However, having even a modest amount set aside in savings can help when the unexpected comes up.
 Start small and aim for a month's salary in savings, then work up from there.
-Arranging for this money to be transferred directly from your paycheck to your savings account, so you never see it, will make it easier to save.
+Arranging for this money to be transferred directly from your paycheck to your savings account, so you never see it, will make saving easier.

 Quick Note: Never rely on credit as an emergency fund: If you have a savings plan, you can avoid one of the most destructive financial habits: using credit as an emergency fund.
-It is better to take a little money out of savings to replace the flat tire or the washing machine that died suddenly, than taking on new debt.
+It is better to take a little money out of savings to replace a flat tire or a washing machine that died suddenly than taking on new debt.

-Contribute to a retirement plan.
-If you already have a 401k or other retirement plan, try to contribute as much to it as possible.
+If you already have a 401k or another retirement plan, try to contribute as much to it as possible.
 At the very least, kick in as much as your employer matches.
-(An employer's matched contribution is free money that you will lose by not contributing to the plan.)
+(An employer's matched contribution is free money you will lose by not contributing to the plan.)
 Of course, if you can max out your contributions, so much the better.
 However, as with general savings, even small contributions add up over time.

 If you do not have an employer-based retirement plan (or you wish to save more), consider opening a no-fee or low-fee traditional or Roth IRA.
-Make regular contributions that come out of your account automatically on the day you are paid.
+Make regular contributions from your account automatically on the day you are paid.
 As with other savings, the key to retirement savings is to set up the account so that you never see the money.

-Update your will.
-Because your financial situation has changed, I recommend that you review your will to see if it needs revision.
+Because your financial situation has changed, I recommend reviewing your will to see if it needs revision.
 If you do not have a will, you may wish to have an attorney draft one.
 I am always happy to refer my clients to an estates attorney who can revise a will or write a new one at minimal cost.